vopvop/SimpleChat/README.md

   .start()
   .catch(error => console.log(error));
 ```
 8. Profit!
 That is all.
-Now we can run our ASP.NET Core Angular application:
+Now we can start our chat:
 ```
 dotnet run
 ```
+Note: Windows authentification is used by default.
 ## Useful links
 * Yeoman's home page on GitHub: https://github.com/OmniSharp/generator-aspnet
 	* Angular 2 SPA: https://blogs.msdn.microsoft.com/webdev/2017/02/14/building-single-page-applications-on-asp-net-core-with-javascriptservices/